-This policy statement has been prepared by the XXXXX Internal Drainage Board (the Board) to provide a public statement of the Board’s approach to its management of water levels and flood risk within the XXXXX Internal Drainage District (the District).
+This policy statement has been prepared by the Kyle & Upper Ouse Internal Drainage Board (the Board) to provide a public statement of the Board’s approach to its management of water levels and flood risk within the Kyle & Upper Ouse Internal Drainage District (the District).
 The Board is constituted by order of Parliament operating under the terms of the Land Drainage Act 1991 and is designated as a flood risk and coastal erosion ‘Risk Management Authority’ (RMA) under the Flood & Water Management Act 2010.

 The Board serves the local community by managing water levels in ordinary watercourses and other water infrastructure within the District to mitigate against the risks from flooding and drought.
 In delivering its functions the Board will meet its environmental obligations and commitments and seek opportunities to enhance the environment.
 The Board recognises its responsibility for good governance, local accountability and financial security, achieving value for money from all its activities.
-As an independent public body the Board is committed to the pursuit of economy, efficiency and effectiveness.
+As an independent public body, the Board is committed to the pursuit of economy, efficiency and effectiveness.

-[Add as appropriate] It should be noted that although this document refers to ‘flood and coastal erosion risk management’ (FCERM) the District is not affected by coastal erosion or tidal flooding.
+It should be noted that although this document refers to ‘flood and coastal erosion risk management’ (FCERM) the District is not affected by coastal erosion maybe affected by tidal flooding.

 Background

 The Department for Environment, Food and Rural Affairs (Defra) has policy responsibility for flood and coastal erosion risk management in England.
 The Environment Agency is responsible for taking a strategic overview of the management of all sources of flooding and coastal erosion.
 Lead Local Flood Authorities (unitary authorities or county councils) are responsible for developing, maintaining and applying a strategy for local flood risk management in their areas.
-Delivery is the responsibility of a number of flood risk and coastal erosion ‘Risk Management Authorities’ (RMA), which includes the XXXXX IDB.
+Delivery is the responsibility of a number of flood risk and coastal erosion ‘Risk Management Authorities’ (RMA), which includes the Selby Area IDB.

 This Policy Statement sets out the Board’s approach to meeting the national policy aims and objectives in this area, as stated in the National flood and coastal erosion risk management strategy for England 2011 (the National Strategy); the statement will be revised to reflect future revisions of the National Strategy.
 It summarises what plans the Board has in place to manage water levels and reduce flood risk, whilst protecting and enhancing the environment, and ensuring good governance and local accountability.
-Copies of this Policy Statement are available from the Board’s office at: XXXXX.
+Copies of this Policy Statement are available from the Board’s office at: Club Chambers, Museum Street, York YO1 7DN.
 Digital copies can be downloaded from the Board’s website.

 Governance and local accountability